Osier-Yi/SITE/README.md

 # SITE

 This is the code for the paper "Representation Learning for Treatment Effect Estimation from Observational Data" at NIPS'18.
-It is written in python by numpy 1.14.2 and tensorflow 1.7.0.
+It is written in python 2.7 with numpy 1.14.2 and tensorflow 1.7.0.

 If you use SITE in your research, please cite this paper:
 ```